jmcerrejon/misapuntesde/src/2020/04/today-in-mysteries-to-solve-dosbox-and-the-macos-key-mapping-bug.md

 ---
 id: 928
 title: Today in mysteries to solve.
 DOSBox and the MacOS key mapping bug
+description: Today in mysteries to solve.
+DOSBox and the MacOS key mapping bug
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2020-04-20 18:55:51